B. 1989, Mpls, MN

 Education :

-2010 BFA in Painting, University of Minnesita, Twin Cities
+2010 BFA in Painting, University of Minnesota, Twin Cities

 2012 Classical Realism, Angel Academy, Florence Italy